" "

 Who connects NBN to your house?

 Your internet provider may also require you to pay a setup or installation cost separate to the NBN Co installer.
-Before signing up to any NBN plan, make sure you read the Critical Information Summary and details of the plan to see if there are any extra or hidden fees you will need to pay upfront.
-Many providers also offer a new NBN-ready modem, which may be included with your plan or as an optional extra, which you may have to pay for.
+Before signing up to any NBN plan, make sure you read the Critical Information Summary and full details of the plan to see if there are any extra or hidden fees you will need to pay upfront.
+Many providers also offer a new NBN-ready modem, which may be included with your plan or as a paid optional extra.

 What are the NBN speeds?

 Understanding the different NBN speeds and which speed tier you need is a good starting point when choosing an NBN plan.
-As not all NBN providers offer plans across all the speed tiers, your pool of providers may be limited.
+As not all NBN providers offer plans across all speed tiers, your pool of providers may be limited.
 The speed tiers also determine how much you’ll pay for your NBN plan — the faster the speed, the more expensive the plan usually is.
-Here are the speed tiers:

 Compare NBN plans

-If you’re looking for an NBN plan, comparing plans from a range of different NBN providers can help you find the best plan to suit your needs and budget.
-You can compare plans in the below tables, just switch between the tabs to see plans on different speed tiers.
+If you’re looking for an NBN plan, comparing a range of different NBN providers can help you find the best plan to suit your needs and budget.
+You can compare plans in the below tables.

 Unlimited NBN 100 Plans